Frostbite (game engine): EA Sports titles

 Since the release of Rory McIlroy PGA Tour in 2015, Frostbite has seen use in EA Sports' annual sports titles, which previously used the Ignite engine.
-Following the introduction of the engine to the FIFA with the PlayStation 4, Xbox One and PC versions of FIFA 17 in 2016, the PlayStation 3, Xbox 360, and Nintendo Switch releases (the latter beginning with 2017's FIFA 18) were dubbed "Legacy Editions", instead using the last-generation Impact engine last used in the console versions of FIFA 14 and excluding new features in later titles, such as The Journey campaign and new features like the UEFA Champions League mode (introduced in FIFA 19) from those editions.
+Following the introduction of the engine to the FIFA with the PlayStation 4, Xbox One and PC versions of FIFA 17 in 2016, the PlayStation 3, Xbox 360, and Nintendo Switch releases (the latter beginning with 2017's FIFA 18) were dubbed "Legacy Editions", instead using the last-generation Impact engine last innovated on in the console versions of FIFA 14 and excluding new features in later titles, such as The Journey campaign and new features like the UEFA Champions League mode (introduced in FIFA 19) from those editions.
 The Nintendo Switch versions of the titles would receive feature parity, offering an experience similar to the PlayStation 4 and Xbox One, with the release of EA Sports FC 24 in 2023, with the only exclusion being the lack of cross-platform play with the PlayStation 4 and Xbox One.

 Following the FIFA transition, more EA Sports franchises transitioned to the engine.
 With the release of Madden NFL 18 in 2017, the Madden NFL series transitioned to Frostbite; 2021's NHL 22 marked that series' transition to Frostbite; the 2023 reboot of the PGA series, EA Sports PGA Tour, uses the engine; the EA Sports UFC series received the engine with EA Sports UFC 5; and the EA Sports College Football series transitioned to the engine with EA Sports College Football 25 in 2024.